ICOS-Carbon-Portal/jupyter/education/climbeco_2020/ancillarydata/docs/README.md

   * Longitude

-The document called "climbeco_variable_list" includes the following information:
+The document called _climbeco_variable_list_ includes the following information:
   * Explanation of FLUXNET-variable-names for half-hourly measurements
   * Explanation of FLUXNET-variable-names for daily measurements
   * List of differences between FLUXNET datasets with half-hourly vs daily measurements